KarlAxelSandstedt/DreamscapeEngine/README.txt

 =============

 This project is a game/physics engine in progress.
-Currently most development efforts are put into the 3D physics engine, the engine's UI library, and the platform independent base layer.
+Currently most development efforts are being put into the 3D physics engine, the engine's UI library, and the platform independent base layer.

 Usage
 =====

-When running the program, two windows will pop up.
-The first window displays the profiler.
-The timeline is draggable using left-click.
-If you press control + left-click while dragging you will zoom-in or out of the timeline.

-The second window displays the simulation and simulation related data.  click the colored run, pause or stop signs at the top of the window to interact with the simulation.
+When running the program, a window displaying the simulation and simulation related data will pop up.  click the colored run, pause or stop signs at the top of the window to begin, pause or stop the simulation.
 By clicking on the display region of the simulation you enter focused mode and can move the camera using the WASD-keys and the mouse.
 To exit focus mode, you press Escape.
-In the bottom-right you will find additional display options.
-4 checkbox options and a dropdown menu displaying the current rigid body coloring mode.
+In the bottom-right you will find additional display options; checkbox draw options options and a dropdown menu displaying the current rigid body coloring mode.

 Installing on Windows